SkipeeD/yreewsfs/README.md

 ## Deploying

-Deploy the repository to Vercel.
-Because articles are stored in a JSON file, changes will persist only in the deployment environment.
-For a production setup consider using a real database.
+Deploy the repository to Vercel and set the `DATA_FILE` environment variable if you want to use a custom storage location.
+By default Vercel writes to `/tmp/articles.json`, which is removed when the deployment is rebuilt.
+For a production setup use a persistent database.

 Binary image files were removed so the repository contains only text-based assets and can be pushed to GitHub without large files.